PF94/2003page/assets/README.txt

-Assets for the site are stored here like images.
+Assets for the main pages are stored here like images.